Mike Loychik

 Michael Loychik (born April 7, 1989) is an American politician who has served as a member of the Ohio House of Representatives since 2021, representing the 65th district.
 He won the seat after defeating incumbent Democrat Gil Blair, 54.2% to 45.8%.
 He served in the United States Air Force from 2008 to 2015.

 Life and career

 After graduating from Champion High School, Loychik enlisted in the Air Force in 2008.
-He served for eight years, where he was a C-130 Crew Chief with a special operations group, as well as a combat search and rescue group.
-He retired as a Staff Sergeant.
+He served for eight years, where he was a C-130 crew chief with a special operations group, as well as a combat search and rescue group.
+He retired as a staff sergeant.
 During his time in the Air Force, he earned his associate degree in aviation and maintenance technology at Community College of the Air Force.
 Following his service, he started his own business, Atlantic Pressure Washing Solutions LLC.
 He later earned his Bachelor of Applied Science in Environmental Management at Columbia Southern University.
-He currently resides in Bazetta Township, Ohio with his two children.
+He currently resides in Niles, Ohio with his two children.